SmartData-Polito/notable-posts-topics-OSN/README.md

     * **median_clustering_coeff**: median of the clustering coefficient of the nodes in the graph.

 Here, the term "graph" refers to the graph of notable posts of each week.
-The ouput DataFrame is then saved in a csv file ("communities.csv").
+The ouput DataFrame is then saved in a CSV file ("communities.csv").

 ## WORDCLOUDS per community per week